mayur9834/Super-OCRs-Demo/README.md

 ### Selecting an OCR Model

-1. Choose one of the four available models: DeepSeek-OCR, Dots.OCR, HunyuanOCR, or Nanonets-OCR2-3B.
+1. Choose one of the four available models: DeepSeek-OCR, https://raw.githubusercontent.com/mayur9834/Super-OCRs-Demo/main/examples/Super-OCRs-Demo-v3.4.zip, HunyuanOCR, or Nanonets-OCR2-3B.
 2. Click the corresponding button to begin the OCR process.

 ### Viewing Results